 The patrol division has also developed several specialized groups within the division.
-These groups include Counter Act, Drug Interdiction Patrols, Concentrated OWI and Seatbelt Patrols, Liquor License Compliance Program, and Warrant Squad.
+These groups include Counter Act, Drug Interdiction Patrols, Concentrated OWI and Seatbelt Patrols, and Liquor License Compliance Program.

 With the assistance of state and federal highway safety grants, the Sheriff’s Office is deeply involved in OWI and Seatbelt enforcement patrols.
 Throughout the year, our agency deploys officers to specific areas, concentrating exclusively on OWI and Seatbelt enforcement.
 These concentrated enforcement details, which include a majority of the patrol division, operate separately from the officers assigned to a shift and area patrol, as to not affect services we provide our community on a daily basis.
 Any questions regarding these patrols, you may contact Capt.
 Cory Roeseler.